Ouarzazate: Everything You Need to Know Before Visiting Morocco’s Hidden Gem (2024)

 At the airport, you will find your popular car rental companies like AVIS and Hertz, but if you’re like us and you don’t like to leave a huge deposit with your credit card, we highly recommend you look outside of the airport for local car rental companies.
 However, we know it can be difficult to determine if a local company is trustworthy, safe, and provides good quality cars.
 So, for us, having never been to Morocco before, we were a little unsure!

-However, after a couple of days researching and reading Google Reviews, we found the most amazing car rental company called “Amridil Car” (use code: CARMA for 10% of your car rental).
+However, after a couple of days researching and reading Google Reviews, we found the most amazing car rental company called “Amridil Car” (use code: CARMA for 10% OFF your car rental.)
 We highly recommend this company if you’re thinking of renting a car in Morocco.
 We booked the car with Walid, the most friendly person we’ve met when renting a car!
 Not only did he pick us up at the airport, but he also helped us buy a SIM card from a local shop (our hero), which only accepted cash and at that point, we hadn’t exchanged any Moroccan Dirhams.
 In terms of the car rental, it was the ideal choice because a deposit was not required, and we rented a super stylish automatic Kia Rio.
 The Kia Rio was in great condition, and most importantly, it had CarPlay.
 It might just be us, but we cannot be in a rental car without it.
 The biggest difference when we rent cars from local companies like Amridil Car instead of global companies is the customer service.
 We found that Walid was very attentive and responsive.
 We communicated with him via WhatsApp, and any questions or concerns we had, he was very quick to reply and always happy to help.
 As we mentioned before, he did pick us up at the airport, and we felt really bad because we were being held up at passport control, but he waited for us without any issues.
 He also spoke very good English and told us a lot about Morocco on the drive to the car rental office.
 We will definitely be coming back to Morocco and renting from Amridil Car again!

 By Bus Or Taxi